scalawithcats/scala-with-cats/src/pages/monoids/index.md

 res9: String = OneTwoThree
 ~~~

-Note I used `++` for string concatentation, instead of the more usual `+`, to suggest a parallel with sequence concatenation.
-And we can do exactly the same with sequence concatenation and the empty sequence as our identity.
+Note I used `++` for string concatentation instead of the more usual `+` to suggest a parallel with sequence concatenation.
+We can do exactly the same with sequence concatenation and the empty sequence as our identity.

+**Monoids in general**

 We've seen a number of types that we can "add" and have an identity element.
 It will be no surprise to learn that this is a monoid.
-A simplified definition of it in Scalaz is:
+A simplified version of the definition from Scalaz is:

 ~~~ scala
 trait Monoid[A] {